Blast hits military parade in Yemen's Aden, Houthis claim responsibility

-ADEN (Reuters) - An explosion struck a military parade in Aden, the seat of Yemen’s Saudi-backed internationally recognized government, causing numerous casualties on Thursday, a Reuters witness said.
+ADEN, Aug 1 (Reuters) - An explosion struck a military parade in Aden, the seat of Yemen’s Saudi-backed internationally recognised government, causing numerous casualties on Thursday, a Reuters witness said.

 The Houthi movement said it was behind the attack.
 Their official channel Al Masirah TV said the Iran-aligned movement had launched a medium-range ballistic missile and an armed drone at the military parade.